FREQUENTLY ASKED QUESTIONS ON THE ELECTORAL PROCESS

 - Providing channels through which people hold their elected party officials accountable for their actions in government.

-Ans.
-A party congress is a gathering where a political party nominates candidates for elections (Governorship, National Assembly and State Houses of Assembly Elections) or elects its State and LGA party officials.
+A party congress is a gathering where a political party elects candidates for elections or elects its State, LGA and Ward party officials.

-Ans.
-To enable them to democratically elect candidates who will represent the political parties at the various elective posts during elections
+To enable them to democratically elect candidates who will represent the political parties at the various elective posts during elections.

 - Elects its national officers and/or the presidential candidate for the party;